janderson4671/byu-cs460-f2022-1/lab-routing/README.md

    - When a router's own newly-created DV (which creation is prompted by a DV message from a neighbor) is _different_ from its previous version, then a new DV message is distributed immediately.

    - A DV message is distributed to neighbors every one second, as a keep-alive, to let neighbors know that the link is still up.

+   *IMPORTANT*: Only distribute your DV in one of these two circumstances!!

  - A router updates its forwarding table whenever its own DV has changed after its re-creation.
 For every prefix in its DV, the next hop is the IP address